Which of the following functional groups contains a nitrogen atom... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Hydroxyl group, Carboxyl group, Carbonyl group, and Amino group.
+Identify the functional groups listed in the problem: Hydroxyl group, Amino group, Carbonyl group, and Carboxyl group.

-Recognize that the presence of a nitrogen atom is a key characteristic of the Amino group, which is represented by the formula \( -NH_2 \).
+Recognize that the Amino group is characterized by the presence of a nitrogen atom, typically in the form of -NH2.

-Compare the structures of the listed functional groups to determine which one contains a nitrogen atom.
+Compare the functional groups to determine which one includes a nitrogen atom.
+The Amino group is the only one with nitrogen.

-Conclude that the Amino group is the only functional group among the options that contains a nitrogen atom.
+Conclude that the functional group containing a nitrogen atom is the Amino group.

 Watch next